Skip to Content

 DeSoto Duval Escambia Flagler

-Hamilton Hendry Highlands Hillsborough
+Hamilton Highlands Hillsborough Indian River

-Indian River Lake Lee Manatee
+Lake Lee Manatee Marion

-Marion Martin Miami-Dade Nassau
+Martin Miami-Dade Nassau Okaloosa

-Okaloosa Orange Osceola Palm Beach
+Orange Osceola Palm Beach Pinellas

-Pinellas Polk Putnam Santa Rosa
+Polk Putnam Santa Rosa Sarasota

-Sarasota Seminole St. Johns St. Lucie
+Seminole St. Johns St. Lucie Suwannee

-Suwannee Volusia Walton
+Volusia Walton

 Where do you collect the data from?
 It depends on the county.
 In some counties we collect it from the clerk of court.
 In other counties, we collect it from the local jail/sheriff’s office.
 In some counties, we use a combination of clerk of court data and local jail/sheriff office data.